aws-samples/amazon-security-lake-ocsf-validation/README.md

 ## Usage Guide <a name="Usage"></a>

 ### Important Information for MacOS Users:
 For users attempting to run this tool using MacOS please ensure that you are not using the default system version of Python.
 MacOS system python is incompatibile with the required urllib dependency within this tool.
+To download the newest version of Python for MacOS please visit - https://www.python.org/downloads/macos/

 ### Getting Started: